SECRET-GUEST/animation/README.md

 Please refer to the README files in each software-specific folder for detailed instructions on how to use the scripts with that particular software.

-## :raising_hand: Contributing

-We welcome contributions to this repository!
-If you have a script that you'd like to share, please feel free to create a pull request or open an issue to discuss your idea.
-We appreciate any help in expanding and improving this collection of scripts.

 ## :scroll: License

 This repository is released under the [MIT License](LICENSE).
 Please see the `LICENSE` file for more information.

 ## :question: Support & Questions

-If you have any questions or need support, please feel free to open an issue or join our community Discord server (link).
+If you have any questions or need support, please feel free to open an issue or join my twitter.